 University of Westminster

 Talented, regal, elegant, mysterious, and Academy One's international woman-about-town.
-Sasha joined Academy One in the summer of 2010 as one of the top keepers in Maryland and the Eastern part of the United States, in her age.
+Sasha joined Academy One Goalkeeping the summer of 2010 as was one of the top keepers in Maryland and the Eastern part of the United States for her age.
 She played club for one of the best teams in the country, Bethesda Soccer Club.
 Her club team played in the Elite Clubs National League.
 The ECNL, before US Soccer Academy for women, was limited to only the top teams in the nation and the best level of competition for women's club soccer.
 For a season, Sasha was a teammate with fellow Academy member Morgan Ruhl.
-In the past, her team has won one Maryland State Cup championship and also earned a spot in the Maryland State Cup final four.
+Her team won one Maryland State Cup championship and earned a spot in the Maryland State Cup final four.
 Her teams have always been a perennial power in premier level tournaments across the country.
 In the summer before her senior year of high school, Sasha's team qualified for the prestigious ECNL playoffs.
 At the playoffs in Denver, Sasha was offered a scholarships to nationally ranked colleges based on her playoff performance.
 Aside from club play, Sasha was a three year member of the Maryland State ODP team.
-Sasha has had one of the most successful high school soccer careers in Academy history in helping her Bethesda - Chevy Chase High School team to three Maryland State Championships.
-Sasha had been a starter since her freshmen year.
+Sasha became a starter in her freshmen year and had one of the most successful high school soccer careers in Academy history.
+She helped Chevy Chase High School team to three Maryland State Championships.
 She would have been a four year starter, but knee surgery prevented her from a fourth year, and most likely kept her team from a fourth state cup championship.
-Sasha was an honor student in the challenging International Baccalaureate/AP/Honors program at her high school.
-No one has broken our heart as much as Sasha.
-After graduation is where our heartbreak begins with Sasha.
-Sasha took a year off before college and decided not to accept the scholarship offers from several colleges, but she decided to accept an offer to play at Old Dominion University.
-Before leaving for Old Dominion, Sasha decided to take more time off before school and travel abroad.
-After returning to the US, Sasha decided to not play college soccer despite her ability to play at the highest level.
-She enrolled at the University of Colorado, but then changed her mind again and went back to work.
+Besides being an incredible goalkeeper, she was a very talented student.
+From being an honor student, to taking on challenging IB/AP/Honors program at her high school, she proved herself to be a very acute in the classroom.
+After graduation, Sasha decided to take a year off for herself before deciding to accept an offer to play at Old Dominion University.
+Before leaving for ODU, Sasha decided to take more time off before school and travel abroad.
+After returning to the US, Sasha changed her mind by deciding not to pursue collegiate soccer.
+She instead enrolled at the University of Colorado, but only briefly before deciding to change schools again.
 She eventually ended up at University of Westminster in London where she studied business management.
 During her time at Westminster, Sasha interned at The Mortgage Bankers Association.
 She worked in public relations and meeting organization.
 When she finished at Westminster, Sasha took a position at Gucci.
-At Gucci, Sasha directly supports the managing director of a global campaign to raise funds for women’s issues.
+Sasha directly supports the managing director of a global campaign to raise funds for women’s issues.
 She helped develop, promote, and create content for Gucci's digital storytelling platform.
-Sasha travels the world, but she resides in Washington, D.C.
+Sasha mostly travels around the world, but she also has residency in Washington, D.C.

 University of Westminster

 Talented, regal, elegant, mysterious, and Academy One's international woman-about-town.
-Sasha joined Academy One in the summer of 2010 as one of the top keepers in Maryland and the Eastern part of the United States, in her age.
+Sasha joined Academy One Goalkeeping the summer of 2010 as was one of the top keepers in Maryland and the Eastern part of the United States for her age.
 She played club for one of the best teams in the country, Bethesda Soccer Club.
 Her club team played in the Elite Clubs National League.
 The ECNL, before US Soccer Academy for women, was limited to only the top teams in the nation and the best level of competition for women's club soccer.
 For a season, Sasha was a teammate with fellow Academy member Morgan Ruhl.
-In the past, her team has won one Maryland State Cup championship and also earned a spot in the Maryland State Cup final four.
+Her team won one Maryland State Cup championship and earned a spot in the Maryland State Cup final four.
 Her teams have always been a perennial power in premier level tournaments across the country.
 In the summer before her senior year of high school, Sasha's team qualified for the prestigious ECNL playoffs.
 At the playoffs in Denver, Sasha was offered a scholarships to nationally ranked colleges based on her playoff performance.
 Aside from club play, Sasha was a three year member of the Maryland State ODP team.
-Sasha has had one of the most successful high school soccer careers in Academy history in helping her Bethesda - Chevy Chase High School team to three Maryland State Championships.
-Sasha had been a starter since her freshmen year.
+Sasha became a starter in her freshmen year and had one of the most successful high school soccer careers in Academy history.
+She helped Chevy Chase High School team to three Maryland State Championships.
 She would have been a four year starter, but knee surgery prevented her from a fourth year, and most likely kept her team from a fourth state cup championship.
-Sasha was an honor student in the challenging International Baccalaureate/AP/Honors program at her high school.
-No one has broken our heart as much as Sasha.
-After graduation is where our heartbreak begins with Sasha.
-Sasha took a year off before college and decided not to accept the scholarship offers from several colleges, but she decided to accept an offer to play at Old Dominion University.
-Before leaving for Old Dominion, Sasha decided to take more time off before school and travel abroad.
-After returning to the US, Sasha decided to not play college soccer despite her ability to play at the highest level.
-She enrolled at the University of Colorado, but then changed her mind again and went back to work.
+Besides being an incredible goalkeeper, she was a very talented student.
+From being an honor student, to taking on challenging IB/AP/Honors program at her high school, she proved herself to be a very acute in the classroom.
+After graduation, Sasha decided to take a year off for herself before deciding to accept an offer to play at Old Dominion University.
+Before leaving for ODU, Sasha decided to take more time off before school and travel abroad.
+After returning to the US, Sasha changed her mind by deciding not to pursue collegiate soccer.
+She instead enrolled at the University of Colorado, but only briefly before deciding to change schools again.
 She eventually ended up at University of Westminster in London where she studied business management.
 During her time at Westminster, Sasha interned at The Mortgage Bankers Association.
 She worked in public relations and meeting organization.
 When she finished at Westminster, Sasha took a position at Gucci.
-At Gucci, Sasha directly supports the managing director of a global campaign to raise funds for women’s issues.
+Sasha directly supports the managing director of a global campaign to raise funds for women’s issues.
 She helped develop, promote, and create content for Gucci's digital storytelling platform.
-Sasha travels the world, but she resides in Washington, D.C.
+Sasha mostly travels around the world, but she also has residency in Washington, D.C.

 Sebastian Lasseur